UDTRASTU - BA Translation

 Organised work experience, work based learning, sandwich year or year abroad

-They will be expected to carry out a minimum of two months work for in-house placement or a minimum of 180 hours for project placement, which can be flexibly arranged in consultation with the employer, and a further estimated 108 hours working on their intermediate report (formative), log book and final report (summative), all assessment components of “Working in the Professional Environment” module TR6W01.
+They will be expected to carry out a minimum of 105 hours for project placement, which can be flexibly arranged in consultation with the employer, and a further estimated 140 hours working on their assignments for the module Researching the Translator’s Professional Environment.

 Advice is offered to overseas students to ensure compliance of the work placement with their visa requirement.